civicrm/civicrm-dev-docs/docs/framework/civimail.md

 Events within CiviMail are usually designed as where CiviMail receieves something back follwoing an email and does som processing

 - Delivery
   - Registered after a successful SMTP transaction.
   - Action - Add a new row in `Mailing_Event_Delivery` with the `queue_id`.
 - Bounce
-    - Registered after an unsuccessful SMTP transaction (fast bounce), or by the inbound processor (slow bounce, see: [CiviMail Mailer Settings](https://wiki.civicrm.org/confluence/display/CRMDOC41/CiviMail+Mailer+Settings))
+  - Registered after an unsuccessful SMTP transaction (fast bounce), or by the inbound processor (slow bounce, see: [CiviMail Mailer Settings](https://wiki.civicrm.org/confluence/display/CRMDOC/CiviMail+Mailer+Settings))
   - Action:
     - Add a new row in `Mailing_Event_Bounce` with the `queue_id`, `bounce_type` and `bounce_reason` returned by the bounce  processor
     - Count the bounce events for `email_id` and compare with the `hold_threshold` for the matching bounce type.
 If the email address has more than the threshold of any type of bounce, place it on bounce hold.
 - Unsbuscribe
   - Registered after either a Successful SMTP transacftion or submission on the usubscribe webform
   - Action
     - Removes the contact from the group leaving a note in the `civicrm_subscription_history` table indicating it was from an email and when it happend
-    - Add a row in `mailing_event_unsbuscribe` setting the `is_domain = 0` for the new row.
+    - Add a row in `mailing_event_unsbuscribe` setting the `is_domain = 0`for the new row.
 - Opt Out
-  - Registered after a successful SMTP transaction or on submisssion of the opt out form
+  - Registered after a successful SMTP transaction or on submisssion of the opt out form.
   - Action
    - Adds a row in `mailing_event_unsubscrive` setting `is_domain = 1`.
    - Updaes the `is_opt_out` field to 1 for the contact
 - tracking url
   - Regisreted when a successfull webrequest is recieved and processed
-  - Action adds a row into `mailing_event_trackable_url` with the current date and the `url_id` that was clicked
+  - Action adds a row into `mailing_event_trackable_url_open` with the current date and the `url_id` that was clicked
 - Reply
-  - Registered when CiviMail successfully processes an SMTP transaction
+  - Registered when CiviMail successfully processes an SMTP transaction.
+  - Action
+    - Adds a record into `mailing_event_reply` table with the relevant `queue_id` and when the reply was procesed
+    - Rewrites the mail envelope and sends on the email to the intended reply address as set in the `civicrm_mailing` table
+- Subscribe / Confirm
+  - Regisreted CiviMail successfully processes an SMTP transaction or when the relevant form is used
+  - Action
+   - Adds a row into either `mailing_event_confirm` or `mailing_event_subscribe`
+   - if subscribe and double confirm is enabled sends a confirm email, for confirmations and where double confirm is not used, it adds a relevant row into `civicrm_group_contact`and `civicrm_subscription_history` adding the contact to the relevant group.